NScareN-zz/test-room/README.md

 Place for tests

 //15.03.2018
-Just a few new test
+Just a few new tests